 Zucchini (also known as courgette) is a summer squash that is so versatile and can be eaten in so many different ways.
-This zucchini noodles and ground beef stir fry is truly delicious and only 4g net carbs!
+This ground beef and zucchini noodles stir fry is truly delicious and only 4g net carbs!

 Zucchini noodles is sometimes referred to as ‘zoodles’ which is just a fancy name for zucchini + noodles.
 This is one of those meals that you can just eat till you can eat no more.
 I mean, you are mostly eating veggies and protein, what’s not to love?